augustebaum/RL-hospital/README.md

 The state is composed of:
 - the queues for each type of doctor (e.g. if there are doctors of type 0 and 1 then there will be 2 queues: one to see a doctor of type 0 and the other to see a doctor of type 1);
-- doctors, each with their own type and efficiency (probability of being done at each timestep);
+- doctors, each with their own type (a whole number) and efficiency (probability of being done at each timestep);
-- a new patient with their characteristics (namely their need).
+- a new patient with their characteristics (namely their need; a whole number, like patient types).
 Patients have a waiting time (the number of timesteps they have spent in the queue).

 To efficiently model the problem, classes `Doctor` and `Patient` have been implemented.